wpmudev/shared-ui-react/docs/contributions.md

 > Have in mind that anything larger to 20 lines of code or changes to an API will require an issue to be opened first.

-## Local Test

-1. To begin with the project make sure you have [Yarn](https://yarnpkg.com/getting-started/install) and [Lerna](https://lerna.js.org/) globally installed on your system.
-2. Exec `yarn install` to install all required dependencies.
-3. Exec `yarn run storybook` to initialize [Storybook](https://storybook.js.org/) on your local environment.

 ## Commit Message Format

 The final commit message to the @wpmudev/react-foo package, for GitHub issue 1234, should look like this: